Table of Contents

 – Shigesato Itoi1)

-MOTHER, localized as EarthBound, is a series of role-playing games by Shigesato Itoi that began in 1989 and concluded in 2006.
-The series was published by Nintendo who wasn't able to bring the full series out of Japan due to localization issues and poor release timing.
+MOTHER, localized as EarthBound, is a series of role-playing games by Shigesato Itoi that originally spanned from 1989 to 2006.
+The series would be published by Nintendo, who wasn't able to bring the full series out of Japan due to localization issues and poor release timing.

 Summary